-Heat 3 tbsp of butter in a large saucepan.
+Heat 3 tablespoon of butter in a large saucepan.
 Once hot, add the celery, butternut squash, cauliflower, garlic, onion powder, thyme, rosemary, salt and pepper and fry on a medium heat for 3 to 4 minutes.

 Add the chicken broth (I like to make my own chicken bone broth from leftover chicken bones) and simmer for about 10 - 15 minutes or until the butternut squash is soft.

 Step 3: Transfer to a blender and blitz in a food processor or with an immersion blender until smooth.
 Taste and adjust seasoning to your liking.

 Top the soup with olive oil and optional cracked black pepper, fresh thyme and a swirl of cream (dairy heavy cream or coconut milk or even sour cream, whichever you prefer).

 Here are a few ideas how you can change up this soup recipe: